The "fat" Shiba Inu trend needs to stop.

 This trend popular in many social media circles call fat Shiba Inus "thic boi's," "fat doge," "fat woofer," and "fat Shibez."

 People seem to think that rolls of fat on their dog is cute.

 Unfortunately, letting your dog eat whatever it wants and go without much activity to burn that food off is literally killing him/her with kindness.
-Those daily treats of love are harming your pet.
+Those daily treats of love are only harming your pet in the long run.

 The Harmful Effects of an Overweight Shiba Inu

 According to findings reported by the Association for Pet Obesity Prevention (APOP), more than 45 percent of dogs are classified as overweight or obese.
 As of 2017, the number of adult dogs that are obese or overweight is 53%.